Reliving Aaron Judge's magnificent month for the Yankees

 Pitcher: Erasmo Ramirez

-Pitch: Two-seam velocity
+Pitch: Two-seamer

 Pitch velocity: 94 mph